agilebits/AgileCloudSDK/README.md

 AgileCloudKit is not yet a 100% complete implementation of CloudKit.
 There are a few classes that are not yet implemented.
 Of note are:
 	- CKFetchSubscriptionsOperation
 	- CKDiscoverAllContactsOperation
+	- CKDiscoverUserInfosOperation
+	- CKFetchWebAuthTokenOperation
+	- CKLocationSortDescriptor
 	- CKModifyBadgeOperation
-	- CKQuery - this doesn't have a direct equivalent to CloudKit JS.
+	- CKQuery - this doesn't have a direct equivalent in CloudKit JS.
 CloudKitJS uses filters: JSON dictionaries with query parameters.
 CKQuery uses NSPredicate which works quite differently from JSON query dictionaries.
 AgileCloudKit contains the CKFilter class to provide query functionality but due to the different nature of the NSPredicates and CKFilters, making a direct implementation of CKOperations that use the CKQuery class would be difficult.
+	- CKQueryOperation
+	- CKQueryNotification

-Some classes do not contain every method as their native CloudKit counterparts, especially those that have been added in OS X 10.11.
+Some classes do not contain every method as their native CloudKit counterparts, especially those methods that have been added in OS X 10.11.

 ### JavaScript vs REST API